Ghost work: False perception

 According to Lilly Irani, an associate professor of labor at the University of California, San Diego, the computer science world and tech companies are invested in producing the image of technological magic.
-She says that MTurk hides the people involved in the production, whose visibility could otherwise obstruct this favorable perception.
+She says that MTurk– Amazon's task/ gig recruiting platform– hides the people involved in the production, whose visibility could otherwise obstruct this favorable perception.
 Her view is that this perception isn't only aimed at the public image of the company but also at investors, who are significantly more likely to back businesses built on scalable technology, rather than unwieldy work forces demanding office space and minimum wages.
 In addition, she feels that there is a strong belief that these workers are a stopgap until better AI reduces the need for relying on humans for such tasks.
 Despite the belief, the market for ghost work doesn't show apparent signs of declining.
 There are some disadvantages, but the ghost work industry will potentially grow even more in the upcoming years.